 A general conclusion is that the measuring systems work well, but the number of sensors that has failed is increasing.
-254 (excluding water pressure sensors in the rock, geo-electric measurements) out of totally 363 installed sensors in Section 1 are out of order, the majority being RH-sensors that fail at water saturation.
-138 (excluding water pressure sensors in the rock, geo-electric measurements, stress and strain in the rock and displacement of canister) out of totally 394 sensors in Section 2 are out of order.
+255 (excluding water pressure sensors in the rock, geo-electric measurements) out of totally 363 installed sensors in Section 1 are out of order, the majority being RH-sensors that fail at water saturation.
+139 (excluding water pressure sensors in the rock, geo-electric measurements, stress and strain in the rock and displacement of canister) out of totally 394 sensors in Section 2 are out of order.
 Furthermore almost all suction sensors placed in the backfill is not giving reliable values due to high degree of saturation (RH 100%).

 The drainages of the inner section together with the drainage of the outer plug were closed at the beginning of November 2004.
 The pressure (pore pressure and total pressure) both in the backfill and in some parts of the buffer in the six deposition holes increased after this date.
-At the beginning of December 2004 damages was observed on two of the canisters (canister No 2 and No 6).
+At the beginning of December 2004 damages on the cables to the installed heaters in two of the canisters (canister No 2 and No 6) was observed.
 The power to all of the canisters was then switched off and the drainage of the tunnel was opened.
-The power of canisters was switched on again on December 15 except for canister No 2 which was out of order.
+The power of canisters was switched on again on December 15 except for canister No 2 where all of the installed heaters were out of order.
 The drainage of the tunnel was kept open.
 The increase in pore pressure affected the saturation rate of the backfill and the buffer.
-The failure of canister No 2 and the time when the power was switched off affected also the measurements especially the temperature measurements in the buffer.
+The failure of the heaters in canister No 2 and the time when the power was switched off affected also the measurements especially the temperature measurements in the buffer.
 At the beginning of September 2005 more problems with the power to canister 6 was observed.
 The power to the canister was switched off for about 2 months.
 The power to canister 6 was switched on again on November 2 2005.
 Due to new problems with the heaters in canister No 6 in May and June 2008 the power was reduced to about 1150 W. A packer installed in the rock in Section 1 was broken around the 18th of April 2006.
 The broken packer caused an increase in the measured total and pore pressure in the backfill in Section 1.
 The work with the new tunnel near by the Prototype site which started in April 2007 has affected the pressure, water outflow and saturation of the backfill.